heartandhandstraining/blog/_posts/2019-11-09-Still-Enjoying-IT-of-All-Kinds.md

 title: Still Enjoying IT of All Kinds!
 ---

+Wow!
+I just realized this is 9-11, as I had to put a date on this post since I forgot it.
+On "9-11" I listened in disbelief to the radio talking about a plane crashing into the Twin Towers right after my kids got on the bus, headed for country school.
+I went ahead and went with a neighbor to get some Shetland sheep in Great Falls, MT.
+And, did I ever feel like crap leaving my family behind for a couple days at a time that felt like the end of the world!

-Been thinking of posting for a few days, but feel like I need to have something bigger to post about.
+Been thinking of posting for a few days, but feel like I need a big new-to-me type project to post about.
 I have completed some small web apps for my husband and a friend similar to ones I have done in the past.
-I need to finish a discussion app for CNA class.
+I need to finish a discussion app for
+CNA class.
+I have more ideas for the CNA class, too, but I have not got to it!
+Grrrrh!

-Though I am not where I want to be for a variety of reasons, one being that the stupid skin cancer on my nose again has needed daily treatments for about 4 months now, and those eat up a HUGE chunk of every day.
+Though I am not where I want to be for a variety of reasons, one being that the stupid skin cancer on my nose again has needed daily treatments (2-4/day) for about 3-4 months now (not to mention the time they took up for 3-4 months last fall, and those eat up a HUGE chunk of every day.
 I see the light at the end of the tunnel on that, though, and am gradually retrieveing some time to work on IT play!
 Halelujah!

-With Cisco changing their whole testing framework on top of the fact that I am not necessarily looking for full-time employment in any IT field, I have just decided to just be well self-educated in networking with devops and security emphasis along with being able to program both front and back end.
+With Cisco changing their whole testing framework on top of the fact that I am not necessarily looking for any type full-time employment, I have just decided to just be well self-educated in networking with devops and security emphasis along with being able to program both front and back end.
 This education is never-ending and hard to keep up with, but I do not think too much about that so as not to feel overwhelmed and forever not knowing enough to make IT a profession for me.
 Being a professional in any field is as much about knowing how to find the informational resources you need when you need them as it is about having